IBM: 1990s–2000s

 In 1993, IBM posted an $8 billion loss – at the time the biggest in American corporate history.
 Lou Gerstner was hired as CEO from RJR Nabisco to turn the company around.
-In 2002 IBM acquired PwC Consulting, the consulting arm of PwC which was merged into its IBM Global Services.
+In 1995, IBM purchased Lotus Software, best known for its Lotus 1-2-3 spreadsheet software.
+During the decade, IBM was working on a new operating system, named the Workplace OS project.
+Despite a large amount of money spent on the project, it was cancelled in 1996.